MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/intro-to-mscollaborate.md

 - collaboration between multiple named organizations (e.g., Microsoft team 1 users, company A users, and company B users), and
 - collaboration with users from any organizations.

 Each engagement is associated with either the default MS Collaborate Terms of Use [Agreement](https://go.microsoft.com/fwlink/?linkid=849107) or an appropriate custom legal agreement between the parties in the engagement.
 Partcipant users should visit the engagement page and see the description and agreement that applies to each specific enagement.
+For more information, see [How to view your Engagements](view-engagements).

 Engagement owners are Microsoft users who manage the engagement in MS Collaborate.
 Users with Engagement Owner permissions can:
 - create new collaborations in the system as a named engagement that will map content or feedback to users,